The Ultimate Salkantay Trek Packing List: What to Take (and What to Leave Behind)

 Much of the key equipment you’ll need can be rented from your trekking company or purchased around Cusco.

-Tent – usually supplied by your trekking company
+Tent – supplied by your trekking company

 Sleeping back and liner – we rented ours from Alpaca Expeditions